 These are two separate lakes but I included them in the same category because they’re quite similar although Barracuda is less popular.
 Both are brackish, meaning a mix of salt and freshwater, and both have incredibly clear water that makes it pretty fun to dive down into.
 Barracuda provided a better experience for me because I was able to get it all to myself for a while in the afternoon.
 That’s not possible with Kayangan Lake unless you head there around 7:30/8am, which just wasn’t in the cards for me this trip!

-I don’t see very many blogs or island hopping excursions covering Black Island, but it was one of the coolest stops of both El Nido and Coron for me because there were very few other people, the beach is long and beautiful with white sand, you still get those jagged and dramatic rock formations, and there’s a cave that you can swim in!
+I don’t see very many blogs or island hopping excursions covering Black Island, except for the Big Dream Boat Man Expeditions, but it was one of the coolest stops of both El Nido and Coron for me because there were very few other people, the beach is long and beautiful with white sand, you still get those jagged and dramatic rock formations, and there’s a cave that you can swim in!

 I spent almost an hour in there without any other people coming in.
 This one is quite far from Coron town, however it wasn’t too far from my accommodation, which I highly recommend you stay at for at least a couple days, at the north end of the island.
 More info in the accommodation section below.